Common Gateway Interface: Purpose

 For pages constructed on the fly, the server software may defer requests to separate programs and relay the results to the requesting client (usually, a Web browser that displays the page to the end user).

 Such programs usually require some additional information to be specified with the request, such as query strings or cookies.
 Conversely, upon returning, the script must provide all the information required by HTTP for a response to the request: the HTTP status of the request, the document content (if available), the document type (e.g. HTML, PDF, or plain text), et cetera.

 Initially, there were no standardized methods for data exchange between a browser, the HTTP server with which it was communicating and the scripts on the server that were expected to process the data and ultimately return a result to the browser.
 As a result, mutual incompatibilities existed between different HTTP server variants that undermined script portability.

 Recognition of this problem led to the specification of how data exchange was to be carried out, resulting in the development of CGI.
 Web page-generating programs invoked by server software that adheres to the CGI specification are known as CGI scripts, even though they may actually have been written in a non-scripting language, such as C.

-The CGI specification was quickly adopted and continues to be supported by all well-known HTTP server packages, such as Apache, Microsoft IIS, and (with an extension) Node.js-based servers.
+The CGI specification was quickly adopted and continues to be supported by many well-known HTTP server packages, such as Apache, Microsoft IIS, and (with an extension) Node.js-based servers.

 An early use of CGI scripts was to process forms.
 In the beginning of HTML, HTML forms typically had an "action" attribute and a button designated as the "submit" button.
 When the submit button is pushed the URI specified in the "action" attribute would be sent to the server with the data from the form sent as a query string.
 If the "action" specifies a CGI script then the CGI script would be executed, the script in turn generating an HTML page.